-For the past few minutes I’ve been sitting frozen with my fingers on my keyboard trying to think of a way to start a post where I’m basically going to say that I hated my time in Japan.
+For the past few minutes I’ve been sitting frozen with my fingers on my keyboard trying to think of a way to start a post where I’m basically going to say that I hated my time living in Japan.
 Whoops, spoiler, I guess now you guys don’t need to bother reading more (which might be a good thing, since this post is long).

 My family moved to Japan for a year when I was six and I LOVED it.
 Considering the country’s obsession with all things cute – it’s a place where bank cards are covered in Moomin cartoons and grown women try to look like little girls – of course Japan would be a dream world for a six-year-old girl.